How CinchSeal’s Rotary Shaft Seals Saved This Major Bakery Lots of Dough

 - Slowing productivity with unscheduled maintenance

-Use of rotary shaft seals in the CinchSeal 9700 series yielded impressive results:
+Use of CinchSeal 9700 series rotary shaft seals yielded impressive results by:

-- Enabled faster, more efficient cleaning to meet sanitation requirements
+- Enabling faster, more efficient cleaning to meet sanitation requirements

 Why CinchSeal Split Rotary Shaft Seals Work When Other Seals Don’t

-The cookie and cracker manufacturer used lip seals to stop leakage on its tilt-bowl dough mixer, just as manufacturers in a number of industries do on their equipment.
-The question is: why choose a 9700 series seal instead?
+The cookie and cracker manufacturer had originally used lip seals on its tilt-bowl dough mixer.
+Many companies across a variety of industries do the same, so why choose a 9700 series rotary shaft seal instead?

-It’s true that lip seals are quite affordable upfront and don’t cost a lot to replace.
-However, they have to be replaced fairly often.
-CinchSeal rotary shaft seals have a long operating life with minimal maintenance, and their split construction makes them easy to maintain and replace when it becomes necessary.
-In the long run, CinchSeal seals prove to be a better value.
+While lip seals are affordable up front and don’t cost a lot to replace, they have to be replaced quite often.
+That frequency of replacement adds up in both time and money.
+CinchSeal rotary shaft seals, on the other hand, have a long operating life with minimal maintenance, and their split construction makes them easy to maintain and replace when it becomes necessary.
+In the long run, CinchSeal seals prove to be a much better value.

-Lip seals and 9700 series rotary shaft seals have significant differences that have to do with how they work as well.
-For example, lip seals feature a lubricant layer between the seal’s lip and the turning shaft.
+Lip seals and 9700 series rotary shaft seals have significant differences in terms of how they function.
+Lip seals feature a lubricant layer between the seal’s lip and the turning shaft.
 As it turns, the shaft creates a pump action that maintains the seal.
 The lip seal “grabs” the shaft and remains stationary, and the shaft rubs against it.
 Even with the lubricant, this creates friction and eventually causes shaft damage.

-On the other hand, CinchSeal bakery seals offer an innovative design that includes an elastomer that spins with the shaft, eliminating shaft damage.
+In contrast, CinchSeal bakery seals’ innovative design includes an elastomer that spins with the shaft, eliminating shaft damage.
 This action also drives two PTFE rotor cups that are compressed with optimum load against stationary faces to seal potential leak paths.

 More reasons to choose CinchSeal 9700 series seals